pola-rs/polars/docs/user-guide/expressions/plugins.md

 - Parallelism
 - Rust native performance

-To get started we will see what is needed to create a custom expresison.
+To get started we will see what is needed to create a custom expression.

 ## Our first custom expression: Pig Latin